GLOSSARY OF TERMS

 and annihilated.
 The space medium itself is continually being formed

-String Theory: holds that subatomic
+String theory: A mathematical model; it holds that subatomic

 particles, instead of being mere points, actually have extension along one